 You must take the two Commission-Required courses

 Prospective brokers must take two Commission-Required courses: Real Estate Law, and Real Estate Brokerage and Office Management.
 Each course is 30 hours long.
 Together they account for 4 (2 credits each) of 16 education credits needed to become a broker.
 Most prospective brokers want to take these courses as soon as possible, or as soon as they become available.

 You must take at least three Commission-Developed courses

-In addition to Real Estate Law and Real Estate Brokerage and Office Management, there are seven different Commission-developed live classroom courses: Real Estate Finance, Real Estate Investment, Real Estate Sales, Residential Construction, Residential Property Management and Valuation of Residential Properties, and Valuation of Income Producing Property.
+In addition to Real Estate Law and Real Estate Brokerage and Office Management, there are several different Commission-developed live classroom courses: Real Estate Finance, Real Estate Investment, Real Estate Sales, Residential Construction, Residential Property Management and Valuation of Residential Properties, and Valuation of Income Producing Property.
 Basic Appraisal Procedures, Basic Appraisal Principles are also approved as Commission Developed when done as a LIVE class only (classroom or Zoom) through Polley Associates.
 You can pick and choose three that interest you most, but you must complete at least three.

 Each course is 30 hours long.
 Together they account for another 6 (2 credits each) of the necessary 16 credits.

 A side note: Basic Appraisal Procedures and Basic Appraisal Principles also have value for those interested in becoming certified real estate appraisers.

 Combine more Commission-Developed and -Approved courses to finish

 Do, but don’t over-do

 No more than 4 credits will be granted by the commission in specific areas of study.
 An example: although the commission has approved three two-credit appraisal courses – Basic Residential Appraisal Procedures, Basic Residential Appraisal Principles, Valuation of Residential Property, and Valuation of Income Producing Property – only any two of them will be accepted by the commission in fulfillment of the educational requirements.